SheldonOrgill/javascript_challenges/README.md

     9.DATE

-##Challenge two
+## Challenge two
--Show all colours of the Rainbow
+- Show all colours of the Rainbow
--Select the thrid colour- Yellow
+- Select the thrid colour- Yellow
--Starts counting from 0 on the first colour
+- Starts counting from 0 on the first colour

+## Challenge three
+- Building a rainbow
+- Using buttons to select a color from the rainbow
+- Used div ID's